IDNR-Approved Activities

 • Lock 26, south bank

 Equestrian camping is restricted to the south side of the Lock 21 area.
-Clean up after your horses.
+Please clean up after your horses.

 Vehicular (RV, pop-up) camping is allowed and is the same rate as tent camping, $8.00 per family unit.
 There are no dumping/pump-out stations located at the park.